Top

 Jacob Rigopoulos, tournament director, says Habitat for Humanity has aligned the event to coincide with National Boating and Fishing Week 2023 and will be offering anglers the chance to win a piece of the guaranteed $10,000 prize purse.
 The Georgetown County Chamber of Commerce has taken on the role of our presenting sponsor for this year’s event.

 Registration is $200 per boat, with up to three adult anglers.
 Optional big fish entry is $50 each for redfish, trout, and flounder.
 Lines-in is at 7 a.m. and live-release weigh-ins are from 9 a.m. to 4 p.m. on June 10.
-There is a mandatory Captain’s Dinner from 5 to 7 p.m. on June 9 at the Craven’s Grant Clubhouse in Georgetown.
-Registration is open and more information is available here.
+There is a mandatory Captain’s Dinner from 5 to 7 p.m. on May 31 at the Craven’s Grant Clubhouse in Georgetown.
+More information is available here.

 “With many other major fishing tournaments and major organizations like B.A.S.S. using this same boat launch for events like the 2019 Bassmaster Elite Series and the 2022 StrikeKing Bassmaster College National Championship to chase largemouth Bass, we felt it was a great, and unique, opportunity for us to offer a saltwater fishing alternative to anglers,” Rigopoulos said.
 “I love that we have the opportunity to showcase Winyah Bay to the inshore saltwater fishing community. … This place is loaded with redfish, trout, and flounder.”